 Professional activities and lecturing

 - Member of the Board of Directors of the Finnish Arbitration Association

-- Member of the Redemption Board of the Finland Chamber of Commerce
+- Chairman of the Redemption Board of the Finland Chamber of Commerce

 - Member of the Chartered Institute of Arbitrators

-- Member of the Task Force on Small Claims Arbitration of ICC Commission on Arbitration
+- Task Force on Small Claims Arbitration of ICC Commission on Arbitration

-- Member of the Task Force on Arbitrating Competition Law Issues of ICC Commission on Arbitration
+- Task Force on Arbitrating Competition Law Issues of ICC Commission on Arbitration

-- Member of a working group preparing recommendations on mediation for the European Commission / Project Marc 2000
+- Working group preparing recommendations on mediation for the European Commission / Project Marc 2000

-- Former long-standing Member of the ICC Commission on Arbitration and ADR
+- Long-standing Member of the ICC Commission on Arbitration and ADR

-- Former Vice Chairman of the Mediation Board of the Finnish Bar Association
+- Vice Chairman of the Mediation Board of the Finnish Bar Association

-- Former Member of the Committee of International Affairs of the Finnish Bar Association
+- Member of the Committee of International Affairs of the Finnish Bar Association

-- Former long-standing Auditor of the Finnish Bar Association
+- Long-standing Auditor of the Finnish Bar Association

 - Numerous lectures on arbitration in international and domestic seminars and conferences